 The Global Health Scholarship defrays expenses associated with the MPH/MS Applied Practice Experience or field research in global public health.
-These scholarships are competitive, and open to all domestic and international students enrolled in the MPH or MS global health concentration.
+These scholarships are competitive, and open to all domestic and international students in the School of Public Health enrolled in the MPH or MS Global Health Program.
 Up to three awards of up to $1500 (per award) will be made in the fall and spring terms.

 Paul Brandt-Rauf Scholarship in Global Health